sickgreg/OpenIPC-Adaptive-Link/README.md

 2. For manual file download; check out releases --------->

-OR Auto-install on drone --> run this (fetches and installs latest release (or pre-release if still applicable))
+OR Auto-install on drone --> run this (fetches and installs latest pre-release, for now)

 ```
 cd /etc